kevin-nel/babyv/readme.md

 - [ ] no holder for micro
 - [ ] overall too tall
 - [ ] tolerances need to be taken into consideration for the pegs in the split case (the connection is very tight and required sanding to make it fit)
+- [ ] doesn't need to be 2 pieces. top case section can be integrated with the plate portion.

 ## todo